Southclaws/fault/README.md

 "failed to do the thing: user:%s transaction:%s payment_reference:%s"
 ```

 Another issue is how this is completely unstructured.
-This is an english sentence with three pieces of _data_ sprinkled within it.
+This is an English sentence with three pieces of _data_ sprinkled within it.
 While working on a large, continually evolving, codebase with a team of engineers, consistency can sometimes get forgotten.
 Varying ways of writing errors results in difficult log searches.
 Structured logging was created to resolve this, but there's no way to turn the above error into a properly structured log entry.

 ```json
 failed to do the thing {"user_id":"1234","transaction_id":"9876","payment_reference":"xyzabc"}